Oeyvind/partikkel_fm/analyzer/readme.txt

     - crest value
       - the first line has global crest for the sound
       - other lines have average crest over all frequency bands for that sideband division
-- an additional argument (any) will also save sound files and spectrum plots for each file python generate_and_analyze.py filename True

 python display.py dataset mode
 - will show a 3d plot of the analysis data